andy-guttridge/tails-up/README.md

 ### Other testing

 - While a high score of 95% for 'performance' was achieved in the lighthouse report for the deployed site as illustrated above, the report identified opportunities to increase performance by serving smaller images, using next generation image formats and delivering critical CSS inline to improve loading times.
-Image sizes have not been adjusted at this time, in order to provide an aesthetically pleasing experience on larger screens.
+Image sizes have not been adjusted at this time, in order to provide an aesthetically pleasing experience on larger screens, however smaller images could be used for the CSS media queries for smaller screen sizes at a later date.

 - The score of 92% for 'best practice' is acceptable, however a number of of issues were detected with the embedded YouTube video:
     - Use of a deprecated feature was detected in YouTube's JavaScript: